ieviev/pscomplete/README.md

 ## features

 - Search with regex (`^<start>.*<filter>`)
-- Performant up to 100 000+ completions
+- Performs well up to 100 000+ completions
 - Auto-expands to positional parameters (ex.
 Get-Process (pos.0))
 - Press Tab again to immediately select the next parameter (useful for switches)
 - Press Enter to finish command